Open enrollment season means that it is time for you to start thinking about your options.

 - Cons: Required to select a PCP, must get specialist referrals, and are restricted to in-network health care providers.

-Preferred Provider Prganization – PPO
+Preferred Provider Organization – PPO

-PPOs have negotiated rates with their networks, but you are free to go out side the network for healthcare coverage, though you may have to pay more for it.
+PPOs have negotiated rates with their networks, but you are free to go outside the network for health care coverage, though you may have to pay more for it.

 Pros and cons of PPOs:

 - Pros: PCP is not required, referrals are not required for specialists, and out of network providers are covered.

 - Cons: Premiums and deductibles are often higher than HMOs, the percentage of coverage may vary.

 Health Savings Accounts and High Deductible Health Insurance Plans